chrisdongwon/CSC207_HW2/README.md

 Venezuelan Presidential Crisis (2019):
 1. Which part of the Venezuelan government declared Maduro's reelection to be invalid?
    A: The National Assembly
-2. Since 2010, how as Venezuela faired under Maduro?
+2. Since 2010, how has Venezuela faired under Maduro?
    A: Poorly.
 (It has been suffering from a socioeconomic crisis, rampant crime, hyperinflation, and shortages.)
 3. Did the people approve of Maduro and his desire to rewrite the 1999 Venezuela Constitution?
    A: No. (They thought it was his attempt to stay in power indefinitely.)